kacheryhub/kacheryhub/doc/feeds.md

 ## Feed Structure

-Each feed is a collection of *subfeeds*, which organize the messages appended to the feed.
-(Messages are always associated with a specific subfeed, rather than the feed as a whole, even if the feed has only one subfeed.)
+As shown in the above example, each feed is a collection of *subfeeds*, which organize the messages appended to the feed.
+Messages are always associated with a specific subfeed, rather than the feed as a whole, even if the feed has only one subfeed.
 Each subfeed has its own name (a key used to refer to the subfeed within the feed).
 On local storage, feeds, subfeeds, and messages are all stored in a SQL database.
+However, when shared between nodes, subfeed messages are stored as individual objects in a storage bucket.

 ## Feed Security